holidayextras/culture/general-javascript-best-practices.md

 ## ECMAScript version support

 We use *some* ECMAScript 6 at HX.
 This is fulfilled by Babel and Node v4 where applicable.
 We should use these newer es6 features where it makes sense and can improve readability.
-Please have a look at our technical resources [section on ES6](technical-resources.md#es6) to familiarise yourself with some of the new features available to us.
+Please have a look at our technical resources [section on ES6](technical-resources.md#what-antipatterns-could-i-run-into-with-my-newfound-es6-power) to familiarise yourself with some of the new features available to us.
+Please see [below](#es6-anti-patterns) for anti-patterns when using ES6.
 If we come across any new anti-patterns that arise from using ES6 features we should add them to this document.

 ## Function names should reflect behaviour (as much as possible):
 When writing functions, their names should give a good indication of what they do, for example: